 Across all our work in care settings, our online evaluation system for care staff focused on improvements in "mood" and "engagement" as outcomes for participants.
-The feedback surveys from staff showed that:
+The feedback surveys from staff in the settings that responded showed that:

-- 99% of settings reported a positive mood response from the participants, to the performers, including smiling, laughter, singing, conducting, feet or finger tapping and dancing. - 91% reported an improvement in mood in the participants during the sessions, and 98% reported an improvement in mood after the session.

-- 97% reported engagement with the performance and musicians, including looking up, making eye contact, speaking and communicating more. - 93% reported an improvement in engagement during the session, and 93% reported an improvement in engagement after the session.
+- 100% reported a positive mood response from the participants, to the performers, including smiling, laughter, singing, conducting, feet or finger tapping and dancing. - 91% reported an improvement in mood in the participants during the sessions, and 91% reported an improvement in mood after the session. - 98% reported engagement with the performance and musicians, including looking up, making eye contact, speaking and communicating more. - 80% reported an improvement in engagement during the session, and 81% reported an improvement in engagement after the session.